Flashing Lumia 640 Missing Reset Protection Key

 1. Looking for Helps, Any Helps

 Let me back up a bit.
 One misty summer morning, my Mom's phone was no longer works.
 I gave a mint Lumia 640 to Mom one year ago.
-She had been liking it because of a large screen and a lound speaker.
-With $35 and a possibility to get a carrier unlocked, Lumia 640 is still a decent phone for the seninors.
+She had been liking it because of a large screen and a loud speaker.
+With $35 and a possibility to get a carrier unlocked, Lumia 640 is still a decent phone for the seninors (except recently when popular apps like Facebook Messenger, Zalo are avaiable with limited feature).
 It serves basic needs such as calling with large digits, web surfing and listening to music.
 The phone was branded with AT&T, running Windows 10 and firmware version is RM-1073.
 I got it from Microsoft Store circla winter 2015.

 But those nice feastures of the Lumia 640 were not the motives to spend a couple of days to fix it.
 The problem with this Lumia was that it could not start up.
 The phone was booted and followed up with two cogs running making a circulous reset-bootup-cog running-sad face